 Employees like group plans because they’re usually already familiar with group health insurance, and the premium cost is split between the employer and employee.

-However, the downside is that group health policies can be expensive, the risk is only spread over the organization and its employees, and the premium rate typically goes up every year.
+However, the downside is that group health policies can be expensive, the risk is only spread amongst the organization and its employees, and the premium rate typically goes up every year.

 Health reimbursement arrangement (HRA)